oat-sa/taohub-articles/forge/Unit-tests.md

 Customise:

 -   the test title
--   the path to the test file, starting with the extension folder and omitting the view/js subdirectories
+-   the path to the test file, starting with the extension folder and omitting the `view/js` subdirectories
--   you can put all you want in the <br/>
-#qunit-fixture div, this will be cleaned after each test so you will not have side effect.
+-   you can put all you want in the `#qunit-fixture` div, this will be cleaned after each test so you will not have side effect.

 Optionnal dependencies:

 -   blanket adds code coverage.
-Specify the file to cover with the *data-cover-only* attribute.
+Specify the file to cover with the `data-cover-only` attribute.
 -   parameterize is a QUnit plugin useful for parameterized tests https://github.com/AStepaniuk/qunit-parameterize

 ### test.js